List of Fruits Basket characters: Sawa Mitoma

 Sawa Mitoma (三苫 彩葉, Mitoma Sawa) is a first year student at Kaibara High School.
-She has low self-confidence and is quite timid and shy, but her world changes when she's introduced to the Soma family and befriending them.
+She has low self-confidence and is quite timid and shy, but her world changes when she is introduced to the Soma family and befriending them.
 Her parents divorced and she lives with her mother, who is rarely at home.
-It's revealed that the source of Sawa's lack of confidence stems from her mother's constant verbal abuse by telling her how hopeless she is and how she's hated by everyone.
+It is revealed that the source of Sawa's lack of confidence stems from her mother's constant verbal abuse by telling her how hopeless she is and how she is hated by everyone.
 To make it worse, when Sawa was little, her mother insulted her friends behind her back, causing them to cut their friendship with her, further isolating Sawa.
 As the result, Sawa never tells her mother when she made new friends.
 As the story progress, she grows close with Shiki and seems to have developed feelings for him.